‘STAR WARS: EPISODE VIII – THE LAST JEDI’

 Speaking of which, let’s talk about the lovely Daisy Ridley as Rey.
 As much as I like Daisy Ridley’s acting in these ‘Star Wars’ movies, I did find Rey’s character development wasted here.
 As I said, it would be great to see more of the training aspects of Rey into a Jedi by Luke if it was two years later.

 It’s also interesting how Rey’s connected to the Force in a rather weak manner as well as to Kylo Ren via the Force.
-She’s initially bitter towards Kylo for killing her father Han Solo.
-But it’s also intriguing how Rey sees the good aspects of Kylo Ren/Ben Solo since she can identify the conflict going in him.
+She’s initially bitter towards Kylo for killing his father Han Solo, but it’s also intriguing how Rey sees the good aspects of Kylo Ren/Ben Solo since she can identify the conflict going on in him.

 It was weird seeing Rey and Kylo talking to each other like that.
 The movie does have some intriguing concepts going on with regards to the Force, which I don’t think are properly explored in the film.
 Rey is very hopeful she can win Kylo out of his tantrums and his anger in order to return to the light.